PostgreSQL Scales Further Than Most Think — Here is How to Push It

 GROUP BY 1;

--- Refresh it periodically (e.g., every hour via cron)
+-- Refresh periodically (e.g., every hour via cron)

-REFRESH MATERIALIZED VIEW CONCURRENTLY monthly_revenue;CONCURRENTLY lets the view stay readable while refreshing.
-You need a unique index on the materialized view for this to work:
+REFRESH MATERIALIZED VIEW CONCURRENTLY monthly_revenue;CONCURRENTLY keeps the view readable while refreshing.
+We need a unique index on the materialized view for this to work:

 PostgreSQL's MVCC means dead rows accumulate.
 Autovacuum cleans them up, but the defaults are conservative.
-On write-heavy tables, you may need to be more aggressive:
+On write-heavy tables, we may need to be more aggressive:

 ALTER TABLE events SET (